huggingface/transformers/docs/source/main_classes/trainer.rst

-Getting the model weights out
+Getting The Model Weights Out
 =======================================================================================================================

 As long as you continue training and resuming using DeepSpeed you don't need to worry about anything.
 DeepSpeed stores